EU AI Act: A First Look at Europe’s AI Regulation

 • High risk (Act Title III, Annex III): Safety component of regulated products and AI systems with applications in Human Services like hiring, employee management, education, public services, law enforcement, and border control.

-• Limited risk (Act Title IV): AI systems intended to interact with natural persons — i.e., deep fakes, chatbots, AI systems that generate or manipulate images, audio, or video content that resembles existing persons, objects, and places, or other entities or events and would falsely appear to a person to be authentic or truthful.
+• Limited risk (Act Title IV): AI systems intended to interact with natural persons, like deep fakes, chatbots, AI systems that generate or manipulate images, audio, or video content that resembles existing persons, objects, and places, or other entities or events and would falsely appear to a person to be authentic or truthful.

 • Minimal risk: Defined by omission, this category includes all AIs that are not in the previous three categories.

-Under the AI Act, any AI technology in the unacceptable-risk category would not be permitted for use in the EU.
+Under the AI Act, any technology in the unacceptable-risk category is not permitted for use in the EU.
+It’s up to the business to prove which risk level their technology falls under.

 High Risk AI

-According to the current text of the European Union’s AI act, high-risk AI will have numerous risk management requirements.
+According to the European Union’s AI act, high-risk AI is the most heavily regulated category.

 The act also lays out the following additional high-risk AI requirements: